5 Best White Egg Laying Chicken Breeds – Treats For Chickens

 Cold: Extremely hardy in cold weather

-Egyptian Fayoumis hold their tails upright, nearly vertical.
+The Egyptian Fayoumi Chickens hold their tails upright, nearly vertical.
 That paired with their long necks gives them a unique appearance.
 This ancient breed has its origin in the Nile Valley.
-They are also one of the most early maturing of chicken breeds: hens can begin laying eggs as early as 4.5 or 5 months!
+They are also one of the earliest maturing chicken breeds: hens can begin laying eggs as early as 4.5 or 5 months!
 This breed is known to be naturally resistant to Marek's Disease and to many other illnesses.

-Egyptian Fayoumis lay small white to cream eggs and you can expect to get about 100-150 eggs a year.
+Egyptian Fayoumi Chicken Eggs Production: Egyptian Fayoumi lay small white to cream eggs and you can expect to get about 100-150 eggs a year.

-They are normally fairly nervous in temperament, and can be feather pickers if they don't have enough room.
+Egyptian Fayoumi Behavior: They are normally fairly nervous in temperament and can be feather pickers if they don't have enough room.
 They can be territorial about their favorite nesting spots, and roosters are noisy.
 They are also fliers, so not always the best choice for a backyard flock since they can and will clear most fences.
-But with plenty of room, or in a large enclosed run, they can be a good choice for a small farm, since they are good foragers, economical eaters, independent, tough, aware of their surroundings and good at avoiding predators.
+But with plenty of room, or in a large enclosed run, they can be a good choice for a small farm, since they are good foragers, economical eaters, independent, tough, aware of their surroundings, and good at avoiding predators.

 Heat: Tolerates heat well